marlokessler/SwiftUI-HUD/README.md

 ### CocoaPods

-Alternatively, you can add `pod 'CA-HUD'` to your podfile and run `pod install`.
+Alternatively, you can add `pod 'CAHUD'` to your podfile and run `pod install`.

-Now you can use it after adding the `import HUD` statement at the top of xour code file.
+Now you can use it after adding the `import CAHUD` statement at the top of xour code file.

 ## Usage